 Payment is due immediately for all online bookings which have a total price of less than $1,340, including taxes and additional charges.
 For all other bookings, payment is due as follows:

-- If the booking is made more than 60 days for Norway Coastal (90 days for Explorer cruises) prior to departure date, a non-refundable deposit of 20% is due.
-The balance is due 60 days before your scheduled departure date.
+- If you book 90 days or more before your scheduled departure date, a non-refundable deposit of 20% shall be paid when you book.
+The balance of 80% is due 90 days before your scheduled departure date.
 No second invoice will be sent.
 Travel documents will be issued 7 to 14 days prior to departure.

 If you fail to make any payment by the date on which it is due under this contract, Hurtigruten reserves the right to cancel the booking, keep the deposit and demand a cancellation fee in accordance with Section 10 below.
 In the event of special promotions, the total amount may be due immediately at the time of booking.
 Your travel documents will be sent as soon as Hurtigruten has received payment, normally no later than 4 weeks prior to departure.